 There is an inadequate and diminishing financial support for Indian universities from the government.
 Many colleges established in rural areas are non-viable, are under-enrolled and have extremely poor infrastructure and facilities with just a few teachers.
-A series of judicial International Journal of Research in Management, Sciences and Technology interventions over the last two decades and kneejerk reaction of the government - both at the centre and state level and the regulatory bodies without proper understanding of the emerging market structure of universities in India has further added confusion to the universities landscape in the country.
+A series of judicial jerk reaction of the government - both at the centre and state level and the regulatory bodies without proper understanding of the emerging market structure of universities in India has further added confusion to the universities landscape in the country.